treeverse/lakeFS/docs/quickstart.md

    Default output format [None]:
    ```
 3. Let's test to see that it works.
 We'll do that by calling `s3 ls` which should list our repositories for us:

    ```bash
    $ aws --endpoint-url=http://s3.local.lakefs.io:8000 --profile local s3 ls
      2020-05-18 17:47:03 example
    ```

+   **Note:** We're using `s3.local.lakefs.io` - a special DNS record which always resolves to localhost, subdomains included.
+   Since S3's API uses [subdomains for bucket addressing](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/){: target="_blank"}, simply using `localhost:8000` as an endpoint URL will not work.
+   {: .note .note-info }

 4. Great, now let's copy some files.
 We'll write to the master branch.
 This is done by prefixing our path with the name of the branch we'd like to read/write from: